nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

 [Rust](https://github.com/nicolashahn/diffimg-rs) `diffimg` implementations._

-A few years ago, I was tasked with rewriting an image processing service so we could host it in AWS Lambda.
+A few years ago, I was tasked with rewriting an image processing service so we could host it in an [AWS Lambda](https://aws.amazon.com/lambda/) function.
 To tell whether my new service was creating the same output as the old given an image and one or more transforms (resize to X by Y, make a circular crop, etc.), I had to inspect the images myself.
 Clearly I needed to automate this, but I could find no existing Python library that simply told me how different two images were on a per-pixel basis.
 Hence [diffimg](https://github.com/nicolashahn/diffimg), which can give you a difference ratio/percentage, or generate a diff image (check out the readme to see an example).

-The initial implementation was in Python (the language I'm most comfortable in), with the heavy lifting was done by [Pillow](https://pillow.readthedocs.io/en/stable/).
+The initial implementation was in Python (the language I'm most comfortable in), with the heavy lifting done by [Pillow](https://pillow.readthedocs.io/en/stable/).
 It's usable as a library or a command line tool.
 The actual [meat](https://github.com/nicolashahn/diffimg/blob/master/diffimg/diff.py) of the